Section 12: We’re Still At It!

 Farmington River to Hatchett Hill Rd, 2.3 miles

 It has been almost exactly SIX years since our last Metacomet Trail section hike.
 Yup, the last time Hoang and I hiked it was mid-October 2011.

 For those of you unaware (that would be pretty much all of you) reading this, the Metacomet was the trail that spurred me to add the CFPA blue trails to CTMQ.
 That was back in April 2007; seven months after I began this website.
 Damian was just a year old.

-But it’s the ONE long-distance trail we are doing as a “we.”
-That would be me and Hoang.
+But the Metacomet is the ONE long-distance trail we are doing as a “we.”
+That would be me and my wife, Hoang.
 So while I could have finished the Metacomet fifty times over since we last hiked it, I didn’t.

 This is “our” trail.
 To do together.
 To the end.

 (It should be noted that the CFPA had been working on a very nice reroute “up the trail” in Suffield during the past six years and only completed it a year or so ago.
 So I was actually waiting for that to be completed all the while.)

 I look at this situation as yet another reason why thru-hiking is so great.
 Granted, the Metacomet is only 60-some miles, but the fact that one can hike it all in a few days, a few months, or over the course of a decade-plus makes it really cool to me.

 Sure, some of the route has changed in the miles behind us – most notably around Sunset Rock Park in Plainville – but I’ll deal with that on my own down the road.
 Hoang and I are going to finish this thing up to the Massachusetts state line together, as we always planned.